Cokedale, Colorado

-The Town of Cokedale is a Statutory Town located in Las Animas County, Colorado, United States.
-The town population was 127 at the 2020 United States Census.
+Cokedale is a statutory town located in Las Animas County, Colorado, United States.
+The town population was 127 at the 2020 United States census.

 History

 Cokedale is a former coal mining town.
-The mine shut down in 1947.
+The Cokedale, Colorado, post office operated from December 26, 1906, until October 28, 1997.
+The Trinidad, Colorado, post office (ZIP code 81082) now serves the area.
+The mine shut down in 1947, but the Town of Cokedale was incorporated on March 15, 1948.
 The town was 5 miles away from the epicenter of a 5.3 earthquake on August 23, 2011.

 Much of the town is included in the Cokedale Historic District, which is listed on the National Register of Historic Places.